mapsplugin/cordova-plugin-googlemaps/README.md

   android:value="@integer/google_play_services_version" />
 ```

-6. From this plugin folder copy the `www/googlemaps-cdv-plugin.js` and `example/Simple/` files into your application's `assets/www` folder.
+6. From this plugin folder copy the `www/googlemaps-cdv-plugin.js`and `example/Simple/` files into your application's `assets/www` folder.
 Overwrite the existing index.html file.

+7. From this plugin folder copy the `src/android/` folder into your application's `src` folder.

 ## Manual iOS Instration
 1. First of all, download the latest SDK from the [official document][iOS1].